 Most of activities will take place at Louvain-La-Neuve during the academic year.
 Please note that applying to the program implies a commitment to attend all activities in the program.
 Candidates to the program have thus to ensure that they can make themselves available for these activities.

 You will need to fill in a written application form that can be sent by email or regular mail (address below).

-If your application file is complete and if you are eligible, you will be invited to participate in a Summer school organised from Monday 24 june to Friday 28 June 2019.
-Participation in the summer school is compulsory.
+If your application file is complete and if you are eligible, you will be invited to participate in a one week Spring school from March 30 to April 3.
+Participation in the spring school is compulsory.
 It will be sanctioned by a written summary which will be evaluated by the programme admission committee.

-A message describing the content of the summer school and other practical details will be sent to you during the week following the closing of the application procedure.
+A message describing the content of the spring school and other practical details will be sent to you during the week following the closing of the application procedure.

 Contact details for any information regarding the program or to send the application form:

 Jean-Marie Vianney Mutore